xilepeng/LeetCode-Go/README.md

 Done is better than perfect.

-Code wins arguments.

-Move fast and break things.

-Stay focused and keep shipping.

 Talk is cheap.
 Show me the code.

-go big or go home
+go big or go home.

+Move fast and break things.

 ## Sorting